Les Moutiers-en-Retz

 Les Moutiers-en-Retz (/fr/, literally Les Moutiers in Retz; Mousteroù-Raez) is a commune in the Loire-Atlantique department in western France.

 Climate

 The climate which characterises the town was classified, in 2010, as a “frank oceanic climate” (climat océanique franc), according to the typology of French climates which identified eight major types of climates in metropolitan France.
 In 2020, the town was classified as having an “oceanic climate” type using the classification established by Météo-France, which only has five main types of climates for mainland France.
 This type of climate is characterised by mild temperatures and relatively abundant rainfall (in conjunction with disturbances from the Atlantic), distributed throughout the year with a slight maximum from October to February.

 The climatic parameters which made it possible to establish the 2010 typology include six variables for temperature and eight for precipitation, the values of which correspond to the monthly data for the 1971–2000 norm.
-The seven main variables characterising the municipality are presented in the box below.
+The main variables characterising the municipality are presented in the box below.